abongsjoel/react-plus-typescript/README.md

 Next, i created a Higher Order Component (HOC) for sharing the state, and then a Render Props component as well as a Custom Hook.

+I also made use of the React Ref API to handle DOM events using the original DOM API.

 ## Live Demo